sonack/How_to_write_cuda_extensions_in_pytorch/README.md

 sudo apt install python-dev # for python2 users or python3-dev for python3
 pip install cffi # may need sudo, or pip2 for explicitly installing for python2
 ```

 #### 2. Prepare your directories and files structrue

-Firstly, I made a new dir named `round_cuda`, which will contain all the code we need today and created some new files, the structure is below:
+Firstly, I made a new directory named `round_cuda`, which will contain all the code we need today and created some new files, the structure is below:

     ➜  round_cuda git:(master) ✗ tree .
     .